Liz Marshall with Sonny on his Rescue Day. Photo by Jo-Anne McArthur. 2011

 I have made a number of films that have taken me around the globe to witness stark realities, injustice, hope, and to meet inspiring change-makers.
 I’ve focused primarily on human rights issues, and the environment.

-As a filmmaker my heart is fully engaged but I am also critically removed, looking through glass – examining the angles, the light, and the meaning of the greater story.
-My greatest motivation is to create an eye-opening experience for audiences, one that can inspire consciousness.
+As a filmmaker my heart is fully engaged, yet I am critically removed, looking through glass, examining the angles, the light, and the meaning of the greater story.
+My deepest motivation is to create an eye-opening experience for audiences, to remove people’s blinders, and to celebrate underrepresented narratives.
 Through story, sound and picture I hope people will see animals differently – forever.

-As consumers we can all make a difference for the ghosts, each and everyday.
+As consumers we can each make a difference for the ghosts, everyday.